00YOOJINWOO/first-coding-2023/README.md

 # FIRST CODING 2023

-CSS got so much better.
+HTML & CSS are so much fun